-The purpose of National Instrument 23-103 Electronic Trading (NI 23-103) is to address areas of concern and risks brought about by electronic trading.
+The purpose of National Instrument 23-103 Electronic Trading and Direct Electronic Access to Marketplaces (NI 23-103 or the Instrument) is to address areas of concern and risks brought about by electronic trading and direct electronic access (DEA).
 The increased speed and automation of trading on marketplaces give rise to various risks, including credit risk and market integrity risk.
 To protect marketplace participants from harm and to ensure continuing market integrity, these risks need to be reasonably and effectively controlled and monitored.